causalMedAnalysis/wimpmed/README.md

-# wimpmed: Causal Mediation Analysis Using an Imputation-Based Weighting Estimator
+# wimpmed: A Stata Module for Causal Mediation Analysis Using an Imputation-Based Weighting Estimator

 `wimpmed` is a Stata module designed to perform causal mediation analysis using an imputation-based weighting estimator.
 This approach is suitable for analyses with single or multiple mediators.